-When ready to light the stove for the first time, make sure that everything is removed from the ashpan, and then open the lever under the door to the left, this is operated by hand with a glove or by foot.
-Then slide the air inlet on the right hand side of the stove towards the front to let air in under the grate, this is meant for cold start or to be used when refueling.
-First burn some newspaper in the stove, with the door closed, to warm the flue, as there may be down draught initially.
+When ready to light the stove for the first time, open the door and make sure that everything is removed from inside the stove and open the lever below the door by moving the lever to the left, this is operated by hand with a glove or by foot.
+First burn some newspaper in the stove, with the door closed to warm the flue, as there may be down draught initially.
 The temperature in the flue has to be increased to change the down draught to up draught.
 If down draught persists, try burning a blow torch in the stove, facing the flue for a minute or two.
 If there is a soot door fitted, try warming the flue through the soot door.
-If this does not work, call in your installer.
-If the stove has not been lit for a while, the chimney should be checked for blockages before lighting.
-When ready to light the stove, put a small piece of fire lighter, about 25mm square is big enough, and then add small sticks, taking care not to smother the flames.
+If the stove has not been lit for a while the chimney should be checked for blockages before lighting.

+When ready to light the stove, put a small piece of fire lighter, about 25mm square is big enough light with a match and then add small sticks taking care not to smother the flames.

 When the sticks are well alight add small logs, gradually increasing the size.
-Once the fire is well established and hot the bottom air slide can be closed.
-When burning solid fuel, it may be necessary to leave the bottom air vent slightly open.
+When the fire is well established, close the control lever to the required setting by moving it to the right.

-The appliance will give more heat output with increased air supply, so the controls can be adjusted to increase or decrease the burning rate of the fuel, as desired.
+The Pickering will give more heat output with increased air supply, so the control can be adjusted to increase or decrease the burning rate of fuel, as desired.

-This appliance is hot whilst in operation.
+The appliance is hot whilst in operation.
 Keep children and furniture a safe distance away.